 What Is Hepatitis C?

 Hepatitis C is an infection of the liver caused by the hepatitis C virus (HCV).
-HCV can lead to liver failure, liver cancer, or chronic liver disease (cirrhosis), and is a leading reason for liver transplants in the United States.
+It can lead to liver failure, liver cancer, or chronic liver disease (cirrhosis), and is a leading reason for liver transplants in the United States.

 How Do People Get Hepatitis C?

 HCV spreads by direct contact with an infected person's blood and other body fluids.
 This can happen through:

 - sharing drug needles and intranasal (snorting) drug devices

 - getting a tattoo or body piercing with unsterilized tools

 - sexual contact (although this is less common)